Dor-Ka/frontend-vanilla-js-weather-app/README.md

 A clean and responsive weather application built with HTML, CSS (BEM), and Vanilla JavaScript.
 It fetches real-time weather data from a public API, allows users to search for cities, and displays current weather conditions along with a short forecast.

-🛠 This project is currently under development.
-Features will be implemented step by step in upcoming versions.

 ## 🔗 Live Demo